stayradiated/bar/README.md

     nw .

 To close the app, simply focus on it, and press `Cmd + W`.
 This will automatically shutdown the sockets server as well.

+## Configuration

+Settings are stored in `source/scripts/config.coffee`.
+Recompile the application by running `cake build`.

+Edit colours and load themes in `source/styles/main.scss`.
+Recompile the styles by running `npm run-script css`.

 ## Hiding the menubar